Hike and Raft into the "Fortress of the Bears"

 Across Admiralty Island

-We will begin in Juneau, the capitol of Alaska, boarding our airplane to fly to Admiralty Island National Monument for 7 days of hiking and packrafting through inland lakes.
-Our adventure will start in the the village of Angoon, the home of the Kootznoowoo Tlingit in the heart of the Tongass National Forest, and take us into the “Fortress of the Bears.”
+Our adventure will start in the the village of Angoon, the home of the Kootznoowoo Tlingit, in the heart of the Tongass National Forest, and takes us into the “Fortress of the Bears.”

 Itinerary

-The move from the capitol city of Alaska, Juneau, to the village of Angoon located on the west side of Admiralty Island is a dramatic one.
-The hustle and bustle we experienced in Juneau fades away as we arrive in this village of 450 residents in the middle of old-growth temperate rainforest on the shores of Chatham Straight.
-This village is deep in the Tongass National Forest, home to generations of Tlingit people who have named this area Kootsnoowoo or “Fortress of the Bears” for the dense population of brown bears on the island.
-There are many more bears on Admiralty Island than there are people but, not to worry, your guide lives and works in this temperate rainforest, and has traveled through it safely and respectfully for years.
+The move from the capital city of Juneau to the village of Angoon, located on the west side of Admiralty Island is a dramatic one.
+The hustle and bustle you experienced in Juneau fades away as you arrive in this village of 450 residents in the middle of old-growth temperate rain forest on the shores of Chatham Straight.
+This village is deep in the Tongass National Forest, home to generations of Tlingit people who have named this area Kootznoowoo or “Fortress of the Bears” for the dense population of brown bears on the island.
+There are many more bears on Admiralty Island than there are people but, not to worry, your guide lives and works in this temperate rain forest, and has traveled through it safely and respectfully for years.

-Preparing for departure, we will climb aboard our float plane to fly into the first lake on our adventure.
-Landing on floats, we will taxi to shore, unload our gear, and wave to our pilot as he flies away, leaving us in the heart of the Tongass.
-We get our gear situated, inflate our packrafts and have a safety talk.
+We will get our gear sorted, inflate our packrafts and have a safety talk.
 Shoving off, we explore our first lake while paddling its shores and floating into camp for a dinner, a campfire and maybe a little fishing.

 Our trip will have us hiking over portages between inland lakes as we move across Admiralty Island.
 We are living and traveling in one of the largest expanses of wilderness in the world, an intact ecosystem containing a wide and diverse number of species including brown bears, black bears, wolves, Sitka blacktail deer and moose.
 As we hike and paddle from one lake to another, we are constantly on the lookout, hoping to catch a glimpse of these wild creatures.